 Ed Ferrari is Director of the Centre for Regional Economic and Social Research (CRESR) at Sheffield Hallam University.

 His research interests include the analysis of housing markets, mobility in the social rented sector, application of Geographic Information Systems (GIS) to housing research, strategic planning, and the use of secondary data-sets for policy research.
 He is a co-investigator on the £6m Collaborative Centre for Housing Evidence (CaCHE) running from 2017-2022.
 Ed has undertaken research projects on strategic housing issues, including understanding housing markets, targeting neighbourhood interventions, and examining the impacts of policy.
 He was closely involved in the development of the evidence base for the government’s Housing Market Renewal programme (2002–2010), was a lead member of the consortium undertaking the national evaluation of the HMR Pathfinders for DCLG, and contributed to the work of the JRF Housing Markets Taskforce (2011).
+Ed is Managing Editor of the leading international journal Housing Studies.
 He is past Chair of the Housing Studies Association, the learned society representing the interests of housing scholars.
-He advises the Sheffield City Region on housing and planning issues.
+He advised the Sheffield City Region on housing and planning issues.

 - housing market analysis

 - strategic spatial planning